 Hash certainly came a long way since it’s humble roots, with several very technically advanced patents being created in the last few decades.

-While the countries where cannabis remains illegal still use the old techniques of heat and pressure (the collected resin of trichomes is heated, and a press is used to create solid bricks of hash), during the 1980’s the an ingenious invention was created, called a “Master Sifter”.
+While the countries where cannabis is illegal still use the ancient techniques of heat and pressure, where the collected resin of trichomes is heated and a press is used to create solid bricks of hash, during the 1980’s an ingenious invention was created.

-Created by John Gallardi, the master sifter uses vibrations to remove the trichomes from the plant, and it has several mesh screen filters of different sizes (measured in microns) which can easily filter all plant residue, while capturing all the precious resin.
+The “Master Sifter”, created by John Gallardi, uses vibrations to remove trichomes from the plant.
+It also has several mesh screen filters of different sizes (measured in microns) which can easily filter all plant residue, while capturing the precious resin.

-This method made the entire process much faster, as the trichomes didn’t have to be separated from the plant by hand any longer.
+This machine made the entire process of making hash much faster, as the trichomes didn’t have to be separated from the plant by hand.

-Hash also became much purer as the amount of plant residue was considerably decreased, because mesh screen filters stopped any non-trichome material to get in the mix.
+Hash also became much purer as the amount of plant residue was considerably decreased—the mesh screen filters keep any non-trichome material from falling into the mix.

-Pretty much at the same time, guys called Rob Clarke and Neil Schumacher started dabbling with water extraction techniques, and their prototype was the precursor of a method we now call the Ice Water Extract (or IWE in short).
+Their prototype was a precursor of a method we now call the Ice Water Extract (or IWE in short).

-Since then the Ice Water Extract technique was upgraded by Marcus “Bubbleman” Richardson, and only several manufacturers have a permission to use his patent’s radical technology.
+Since then, the Ice Water Extract technique was upgraded by Marcus “Bubbleman” Richardson, and only several manufacturers have a permission to use his patented technology.

 Image credit: Canada’s Finest Emoji OG

-It’s not unusual that the manufacturers of Lebanon to leave their sigils embossed on the slabs, which acts like branding and is meant to prove the quality of the product.
+It’s not unusual for the manufacturers of Lebanese Hash to emboss their symbols on the slabs, which is meant to signal the quality of the product.

 Afghani Royal (aka Royal Border) Hash